wormhole-foundation/wormhole/staging/algorand/README.md

 ## Running the system

-Check the `package.json` file for `npm run tart-xxx`  automated commands.
+Check the `package.json` file for `npm run start-xxx`  automated commands.

 ## Tests

 * Fire up the dev sandbox.
-* Feed the reserve funds account with 10 ALGOs:
+* Feed the reserve funds account with 10000000000 uALGOs:

-  ` ./sandbox goal clerk send -a 10000000 -f <account> -t XNP7HMWUZAJTTHNIGENRKUQOGL5FQV3QVDGYUYUCGGNSHN3CQGMQKL3XHM`
+  ` ./sandbox goal clerk send -a 10000000000 -f <account> -t XNP7HMWUZAJTTHNIGENRKUQOGL5FQV3QVDGYUYUCGGNSHN3CQGMQKL3XHM`

   **Replace <account>** with one of the pre-funded sandbox accounts (use `goal account list` to see them)